lechat/bjj/README.md

     --password PASS     Jenkins user's password or API token
 ```

+## Why "bjj" name?

+This small utility does reverse of what jenkins-job-builder (jjb) does, so it is reverse of "jjb".

 ## How does it work?

 1. Parse config.xml to python dict